rdjpalmer/portfolio/src/posts/being-a-starter.md

 Maybe you’re a Closer, like Harvey Specter?
 You could be something else entirely.

 Remember that everyone has their place.
 Those at the start need those who do best in the end game to finish things off.
 And they need the starters, so they have a role to play at all.

-Knowing which you are means you’ll be able to play to your strengths.
-You’ll be able to work on the things that suit and excite you the most.